How are you planning to celebrate the holidays with your team this year?

 Perfect for your team if: You want a holiday game that gets them out of their seats and active.

 6. Lip sync karaoke challenge

 Do you think your employees are rockstars?
 Well, now is their chance to prove it!

 In a Lip Sync Karaoke Challenge, your team takes turns miming along to songs on a video call.
-You can choose songs at random or allow employees to pick out their favorites in advance, and even encourage them to dress up for the occasion.
+You can choose songs at random or allow employees to pick out their favourites in advance, and even encourage them to dress up for the occasion.

 It’s a great way for extroverted teams to have some fun together, with the added bonus that you don’t have to be able to sing to participate.

 Even so, lip syncing in front of everyone might still be a bit daunting for more introverted members of your team, so it’s best to only try this if you know your employees will be up for it.

 Perfect for your team if: The karaoke bar is the first stop for many of your employees on a night out.